pulibrary/conference_notes/Blacklight-Summit-2022.md

 Search service will grab the parameters and run the search.

-What are the implications with what we have learned / been exposed to for PUL???
-Anna, Bess, Carolyn, Hector, James

-￼

-and, in words: search service pulls together 2 pieces: a search builder that converts user params (or other context information) into solr query parameters, and the repository connection (which knows how to send + receive solr responses)search service provides a consistent interface for controllers and other classes to request data from solr (with handy methods for a search, single document, and a couple specialty queries)---
+Search service pulls together 2 pieces: a search builder that converts user params (or other context information) into solr query parameters, and the repository connection (which knows how to send + receive solr responses)search service provides a consistent interface for controllers and other classes to request data from solr (with handy methods for a search, single document, and a couple specialty queries)---

-David Kinzer | BL on Rails
+### David Kinzer | BL on Rails

 BL = a Rails engine